krishangoyal12/Ecommerce_Follow_Along/README.md

 After the user is done with entering backend comes into play.
 Backend does the form validation part, it verifies whether the user has entered the details in the right format(e.g. email, minimum length)

+***Milestone 6***:

+1. Encrypt the Password Using bcrypt

+During the user signup process, encrypt the user's password using the bcrypt hashing algorithm.
+This ensures that the password is stored in a secure, non-reversible format.
+The bcrypt algorithm adds a "salt" to the password before hashing, making it resistant to common password-cracking techniques.
+The hashed password should never be stored in plain text.

+2. Save the Hashed Password in the Database

+Only store the hashed version of the password in the database.
+Do not store plain text passwords for security reasons.
+Ensure the hashed password is securely saved in the database along with other user information.

+3. Store Complete User Data

+In addition to the hashed password, save the user's other information, such as their name, email, and any other relevant data.
+The complete user data should be stored securely, ensuring that sensitive information like the password remains encrypted.

+4. Handle Login with Hashed Passwords

+During the login process, compare the entered password with the hashed version stored in the database.
+Use bcrypt to safely verify if the entered password matches the stored hash.